 When to apply

-The scheme will be open fully by 30 March 2019.
-The deadline for applying will be 30 June 2021.
+The scheme will open fully by 30 March 2019.
+The deadline for applying will be 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.

 Five years’ continuous residence means that for 5 years in a row you’ve been in the UK for at least 6 months in any 12 month period, except for: